-If editing a chain, you can go to the next most chain in a neighboring channel by moving the cursor as far to the left/right as possible, releasing the cursor key, and pressing left/right again.
+If editing a chain, you can go to the next most chain in a neighboring channel by pressing B+LEFT/RIGHT.
 This channel switching method works well in the phrase screen, too.

 If editing a phrase inside a chain with several phrases, you can scroll between the different phrases in the chain by simply moving the cursor up or down.
 In this way, editing four phrases placed after each other will be much like editing a virtual 64-step phrase.